-The professional discussion assessment is a 40 minute discussion (+/- 10% at the discretion of the end-point assessor) between the apprentice and the end-point assessor.
-The employer is not required to be present.
+The professional discussion assessment is a 40 minute discussion between the apprentice and the end-point assessor.
+The employer must be present to support (but not lead) the apprentice and to confirm information provided, supporting authenticity.

-The professional discussion will include areas of the standard which have not yet been evidenced in the knowledge test or practical observation plus key additional areas as identified in the table below.
+The professional discussion will include areas of the standard which have not yet been evidenced in the knowledge test, practical observation or business project, plus key additional areas as identified in the table below.